The Bible says in Genesis 29:10-20, “And it came to pass, when Jacob saw Rachel the daughter

 that he was marrying Rachel, but the day after his wedding night Jacob awoke

-and discovered that he had actually married Leah, the oldest daughter.
+oldest daughter.
 This is one difficulty that men in our modern world do not

 have to worry about because of the invention of the light bulb.
 Although, today we could jokingly say that upon seeing

-their wife for the first time without her makeup on, some men might have
+their wife for the first time without her makeup on, some men might have briefly

 But on the serious side, it is important to notice

 that Jacob agreed to work another seven years so that he could marry Rachel.
-How many believers today are willing to
+How many believers today are willing to wait

-willing to wait upon God’s choice and God’s time.
+wait upon God’s choice and God’s time.

 Jacob married both Leah and Rachel.
 Some people